-Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date governing licensed residential settings for persons with disabilities (64CSR11 [silent]) specify that individuals residing in provider owned or leased settings must have the freedom to furnish and decorate sleeping and living units subject to the limitations of the lease. individuals residing in provider owned or leased settings must have the freedom to furnish and decorate sleeping and living units subject to the limitations of the lease.
+Federal Regulation Areas of Compliance in State Standards Remediation Required Completion Date disabilities (64CSR11 [silent]) specify that individuals residing in provider owned or leased settings must have the freedom to furnish and decorate sleeping and living units subject to the limitations of the lease.
+Specialized Family Care Homes are a part of the IDD Waiver program. have the freedom to furnish and decorate sleeping and living units subject to the limitations of the lease.
 (6/1/2016) Include in IDD Waiver policy that individuals in residential settings owned or leased by the provider have the same rights and responsibilities as individuals not receiving Medicaid HCBS, including the freedom to furnish and decorate sleeping and living units subject to the limitations of the lease.
 (1/1/2019) In provider owned or leased settings, individuals have the freedom and support to control their own schedules and activities and have access to food at any time.
-The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [silent]) and TBIW (Chapter 512 Traumatic Brain Injury Waiver Bureau for Medical Services Manual [silent]) do not provide services in provider owned or leased settings.
-Neither the IDDW manual (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [silent]) nor the State Rule governing licensed settings for persons with disabilities (64CSR11 [silent]) specify that individuals receiving services in provider owned or leased Implement new HCBS Services Administration rule that describes the characteristics required of all settings in which HCBS is provided, including the requirements specific to provider owned or leased settings.
+42 CFR 441.301(c) (4)(vi)(C) The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [silent]) and TBIW (Chapter 512 Traumatic Brain Injury Waiver Bureau for Medical Services Manual [silent]) do not provide services in provider owned or leased settings.
+Neither the IDDW manual (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [silent]) nor the State Rule governing licensed settings for persons with disabilities (64CSR11 [silent]) specify that individuals receiving services in provider owned or leased settings must have access to food at any time.
+Implement new HCBS Services Administration rule that describes the characteristics required of all settings in which HCBS is provided, including the requirements specific to provider owned or leased settings.
 (1/1/2019) Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that offer individuals have the freedom to control their activities, schedules and access to food, when those settings are owned or leased by the provider.
-(6/1/2016) Include in IDD Waiver policy that individuals in residential 1/1/2019
+(6/1/2016) Include in IDD Waiver policy that individuals in residential settings owned or leased by the provider have the same rights and responsibilities as 1/1/2019